softwaredeliverymanagement329/actions-demo/README.md

 1. Checkout the work branch
 2. Student adding stuff
-3. More suff that is cool
+3. More stuff that is cool